ILSA: Incremental Learning for

 • H1: ILSA supports faster robot manipulation task completion times and easier manipulator control as compared to pure teleoperation.

-• H2: ILSA improves task performance over time as a user repeatedly performs a task, in contrast to a static shared autonomy method.
+• H2: ILSA effectively adapts to real-world challenges beyond the scope of training data, continuously improving task performance over time, in contrast to a static shared autonomy method.

 BibTeX